Johann Sebastian Bach

 Recording & Artist

-The recording with Janet See is the oldest one in this quick comparison, recorded in 1991, released as part of a complete recording with all of Bach’s Flute sonatas (including works where it is unclear whether they are really Bach’s compositions), together with Davitt Moroney (harpsichord) and Mary Springfels (viola da gamba).
+The recording with Janet See is the oldest one in this quick comparison, recorded in 1991.
+It was released as part of a complete recording with all of Bach’s Flute sonatas (including works where it is unclear whether they are really Bach’s compositions), together with Davitt Moroney (harpsichord) and Mary Springfels (viola da gamba).
 Janet See plays a transverse flute by Folkers & Powell, Claverack, NY, after a historic instrument by Thomas Lot, 1737.
 The instrument is tuned to approx. a’ = 403 Hz (around 1.5 half tones below a’ = 440 Hz).

 Janet See is an American soloist that spent 12 years in Europe (London), where she played in several orchestras, under conductors such as John Eliot Gardiner and Andrew Parrott; back in North America, she plays with various orchestras specializing in baroque music.